aashu-kattel/Foxt/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 *Foxt: Typography in motion, no keyframes required.*

+-- Previously "FontFlux"